tomaratyn/php-demos/php-database-objects/README.md

 not get checked into the repo).
 Create this file your self, based on database.config.php.example.

 Please also remember that these are `PDO` demos, not how to build a user management system demo.
-There are numerous convient but likely incorrect assumptions made in these demos in order put the focus on `PDO` not on the complexities of user management.
+There are numerous convenient but likely incorrect assumptions made in these demos in order put the focus on `PDO` not on the complexities of user management.

-For the details of `PDO` please consult the [PHP PDO Documentation](http://ca2.php.net/manual/en/book.pdo.php)
+For the details of `PDO` please consult the [PHP PDO Documentation](http://php.net/manual/en/book.pdo.php)

+## Credentials

+In order to get this code to connect to the database you must rename `database.config.php.example` to `database.config.php` and then fill in the variables correctly with your username, database (probably the same as your password), and the address of your Database server.

 ## Schema